Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 The goal is to detect wrong posture from the plank fitness exercise using outputs from human keypoint detection.
 The use case of this project is an AI fitness coach that can detect wrong posture during a workout by just using a smartphone.

 The following picture shows the keypoint detection during a plank.
-In this case, it would be easy to detect whether the hips are too high by calculating the angle between the points shoulder, hips and feet.
+In this case, it would be easy to detect whether the hips are too high by calculating the angle between the shoulder, hips and feet.

 ![title](images/19-17-24.187.humans.jpeg)